By: Mason Prewett

 Power BI Report Server supports cloud data sources but I would only consider this approach when using the import data method as well.
 Using direct query in this scenario would suffer from the same performance degradations that you would see when sourcing on premise data from Power BI in the cloud.

-Power BI and Power BI Report Server Use Different Versions of Power BI Desktop
+Power BI Service and Power BI Report Server Use Different Versions of Power BI Desktop

 PRO TIP – The version of the Power BI server instance should always be at least the same or newer than the version of Power BI Desktop being used by developers.
 Publishing errors will occur if the version of Power BI Desktop is newer than the server version.
 This is something to consider when developing an update strategy for Power BI Server and Power BI Desktop versions.